danielnuriyev/danielnuriyev.github.io/spirituality-in-judaism.md

 The goal is to be in a place that has minimum objects, ordered, clean, aired, quiet.

 **declutter ecomonic life**
-Buy only what is absolutely necessary.
+- Buy only what is absolutely necessary.
 Invest the rest.
 Donate and throw anything you don't need.
+- Continuously improve your efficiency, social, organizational skills.
+Continuously work for the next level of money making.
+Anything else equals intentional waste of time.
+Keep in mind that wiping layers that conceal your soul is oppositeof becoming a passive blob.

 **declutter social life**
 Minimize the number of social interactions to people who care about you and who you should care about.